Kronter/andre-portfolio/src/content/projects/on-the-beak.md

 **​Responsibilities:**

 ◦ ***General Designer:***
-I was in charge of the whole game design for this game.
+[INDENT]I was in charge of the whole game design for this game.[/INDENT]

 ◦ ***Gameplay Programmer:***
-I was part of a three-person programming team, my main focus was on the general gameplay.
+[INDENT]I was part of a three-person programming team, my main focus was on the general gameplay.[/INDENT]

 ◦ ***Shader Programmer:***
-I was in charge of doing the shaders for the iceberg and water.
+[INDENT]I was in charge of doing the shaders for the iceberg and water.[/INDENT]